ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 # JupyterHub

-Do you user [Jupyter notebooks](https://jupyter.org/) on your laptop for coding and data analysis using python, R or other languages?
+Do you use [Jupyter notebooks](https://jupyter.org/) on your laptop for coding and data analysis with python, R or other languages?
 Jupyter notebooks contain live code, equations, visualizations and explanatory text, and are a great way to use, learn and teach computer languages for interactive data analysis.

 CU Research Computing (CURC) operates a [JupyterHub](https://jupyterhub.readthedocs.org/en/latest/) server that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
 The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
 Additional documentation on the [CURC Anaconda distribution](../software/python.md) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.